Ireland at the 2016 Summer Paralympics: Football 7-a-side football

 Going into the Rio Games, the country was ranked fifth in the world.

 Sailing

 One pathway for qualifying for Rio involved having a boat have top seven finish at the 2015 Combined World Championships in a medal event where the country had nor already qualified through via the 2014 IFDS Sailing World Championships.
-Ireland qualified for the 2016 Games under this criteria in the Sonar event with a ninth-place finish overall and the fourth country who had not qualified via the 2014 Championships.
+Ireland qualified for the 2016 Games under this criterion in the Sonar event with a ninth-place finish overall and the fourth country who had not qualified via the 2014 Championships.

 Shooting

 The country sent shooters to 2015 IPC IPC Shooting World Cup in Osijek, Croatia, where Rio direct qualification was available.
 They earned a qualifying spot at this event based on the performance of Sean Baldwin in the R7 – 50m Rifle 3 Positions Men SH1 event.